blatinier/pyhunspell/README.md

 ## With Docker

-This projects contains a Docker image to play with pyhunspell easily.
+This project contains a Docker image to play with pyhunspell easily.
 To build the image:

     docker build -t my/hunspell .